Behavioral Health & Consulting Psychology is currently accepting supervision clients.

 Certified Behavior Analysts must provide services ancillary to a Licensed Provider with expertise in the area of Behavior Analysis.
 There have been several attempts in NC to create an equitable licensing act for Behavior Analysts.
 Until that time, I do not know of any way for a BCBA to hire someone to be his or her supervior to meet the requirement of ancillary services (see below).

-I have the 45 hours of supervision specific training required by the Licensed Professional Counseling Board to provide supervision for LPCA practitioners.
+I hold the Approved Clincial Supervisor (ACS) certification, and I have the 45 hours of supervision specific training required by the Licensed Professional Counseling Board in North Carolina, to provide supervision for LPCA practitioners.

 I have the 8 hours of Supervision Training required to provide supervision for the BACB.